CommonLoon102/NBloodServerSupervisor/README.md

 - `cat /supervisor/publish/appsettings.json | grep 'ApiKey'`
 - `exit`

+## Deploy the server onto Windows Server 2016 or newer
+This is not tested at all, but it should be possible, because it is possible to run Docker on Windows Server 2016 or newer.
+Therefore the steps would be very similar as above:
+1. Download the `Dockerfile` from here: `https://raw.githubusercontent.com/CommonLoon102/NBloodServerSupervisor/master/Dockerfile`
+2. Build the Docker image based on the Dockerfile, you should use PowerShell I guess: `docker build -t nblood-supervisor:latest .`
+3. Navigate to your Blood 1.21 directory (step #4 from above).
+4. Run the container, I don't know the command, should be something like this, open a PR if you know: `docker run --volume $((pwd).Path):/supervisor/publish/blood --network=host --detach nblood-supervisor`

 ## Usage
 You can list the currently running public servers via this URL: